bjgjaefg23k/openkim-pipeline/docs/tutorial_lammps.rst

 Two example Tests which make use of LAMMPS are detailed below.
 These should already be on your box as part of the OpenKIM repository, but can also be downloaded :download:`here <./LAMMPS_tutorial_examples.tgz>`.
 Although not strictly necessary, both of the Tests included in this tutorial have been set up to make use of Test Drivers for the purposes of demonstration.
 If you are unfamiliar with the role of Test Drivers in the pipeline or other general details of Test creation, please see :ref:`testdev`.

 In the :ref:`first example Test <example1_ref>`, the user provides an initial guess at the equilibrium lattice constant of an (infinite) face-centered cubic lattice of Argon atoms.
-Using this initial guess, LAMMPS attempts to compute the equilibrium lattice constant and cohesive energy by performing a static minimization of the potential energy using the Polak-Ribiere conjugate gradient method.
+Using this initial guess, LAMMPS attempts to compute the equilibrium lattice constant and cohesive energy by performing a static minimization of the potential energy using the Polak-Ribiere conjugate gradient method (see the LAMMPS `minimize <http://lammps.sandia.gov/doc/minimize.html>`_ documentation for more details).

 In the :ref:`second example Test <example2_ref>`, the user specifies a type of cubic lattice (bcc, fcc, sc, or diamond), an atomic species (e.g. 'Ar', 'Si', etc.), and a set of parameters which are used to construct a set of lattice spacings at which the cohesive energy will be computed.
 In the terminology of the pipeline, this results in a cohesive energy versus lattice constant "curve."